 Those bonds have become stronger even as the suffering has deepened for the people of one of the poorest countries on the planet.

 While dioceses and parishes across the United States raised millions in second collections just days after the January 12 temblor—much of it earmarked for Catholic Relief Services' extensive efforts to get food, medicine and shelter for survivors—these "twinned" parishes did not stop there.

 From Nashville to La Valle

 In Nashville, Tennessee, where the Parish Twinning Program was created in 1978, the Cathedral of the Incarnation parish found a pilot willing to fly a small, twin-engine plane in hops to Jacmel, Haiti, for the cost of fuel alone—$19,000.
 They filled it with medicine and supplies.
-Deacon Jim McKenzie, a nurse anesthetist, and his son James, a builder, and his daughter-in-law Erin flew down to help their sister parish, St. John the Baptist in LaValle, Haiti.
-Almost two weeks later, they were still there, working alongside Doctors Without Borders physicians and other volunteers.
+Deacon Jim McKenzie, a nurse anesthetist, his son James, a builder, and his daughter-in-law Erin flew down to help their sister parish, St. John the Baptist in LaValle, Haiti.
+Almost 2 weeks later, they were still there, working alongside Doctors Without Borders physicians and other volunteers.

-Meanwhile, the parish was loading a second truck with tons of rice, beans, cooking oil and tents and dispatching it to Miami for a second mercy flight.
+Meanwhile, the parish was loading a second truck with tons of rice, beans, cooking oil and tents, and dispatching it to Miami for a second mercy flight.

-Cathedral parish also sends money via an internet banking system that the Haitian pastor, Father Guy Dumond, can withdraw instantly through an ATM, "but the problem for him is that where he is, there's nothing to buy: no food, no tents, no supplies," says Father Ed Steiner, the rector.
+Cathedral parish also sends money via an Internet banking system that the Haitian pastor, Father Guy Dumond, can withdraw instantly through an ATM, "but the problem for him is that where he is, there's nothing to buy: no food, no tents, no supplies," says Father Ed Steiner, the rector.
 "The thing that cash is good for is buying fuel off the black market, because everything there—the church, the schools, the hospital—is run by generator."